samir-kharel/amended-portfolio/README.md

-# amended-portfolio
+Hey!
+This is my Roblox scripting portfolio!
-My Roblox portfolio!
-I will add videos and scripts here. :D
+I will add my projets here. :D

+Discord: @amendead
+Roblox: @amendeaad

+Nice to meet you.